KaytJ13/startup/README.md

 [My Notes](notes.md)

 _Behalten_ is a web-based application intended to assist users in maintaining or expanding their foreign language skills.
-It allows users to interact with others who are learning or speak the same language as them, leading to preservation of their skills and growth in their abilities.
+It allows users to interact with others who are learning or who speak the same language as them, leading to preservation of their skills and growth in their abilities.

 ## 🚀 Specification Deliverable

-For this deliverable I did the following (I checked the box `[x]` and added a description for things I completed):
+For this deliverable I did the following (I checked the box `[x]` and added a description for the things I completed):

 - [x] **Proper use of Markdown** - I used Markdown properly
-- [x] **A concise and compelling elevator pitch** - I added an elevator pitch
+- [x] **A concise and compelling elevator pitch** - I added an [elevator pitch](#elevator-pitch)
-- [x] **Description of key features** - I described the key features
+- [x] **Description of key features** - I described the [key features](#key-features)
-- [x] **Description of how you will use each technology** - I planned out and described my use of each technology
+- [x] **Description of how you will use each technology** - I planned out and described my use of each [technology](#technologies)
 - [ ] **One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.** - I added sketches of my application using Markdown image references
+Images must be embedded in this file using Markdown image references.** - I added sketches of my application [design](#design) using Markdown image references

 ### Elevator pitch

 Have you ever spent time studying a foreign language only to remember none of it a short time later?
-Have you moved away from home and no longer have opportunities to speak your native language? _Behalten_ is an application allowing users to maintain their language skills.
+Have you moved away from home and no longer have opportunities to speak your native language? _Behalten_ is an application designed to help users maintain their language skills.
 Users can connect with others of their skill level and practice together in a natural conversation setting.

 ### Design